Charles Hanbury Williams: Career

 Williams entered Parliament in 1734, representing the Monmouthshire constituency as a supporter of Robert Walpole, and held the seat until 1747.
-In 1754 he was returned to the commons as member for Leominster, holding the seat until his death.
+In 1754 he returned to the House of Commons as one of two elected members for Leominster, which he represented until his death in 1759.

 From 1747 to 1750, Williams served as the British ambassador in Dresden.
 In 1748 he had the same function in Poland and witnessed a Polish Sejm, where he met members of the influential Czartoryski family (August Aleksander Czartoryski).
 When the future King of Poland, Stanisław Poniatowski, was receiving medical treatment in Berlin, Sir Charles met him when sent there as Ambassador (1750–1751).
 He entered into Polish and Russian history in Saint Petersburg in 1755 by introducing Stanisław Poniatowski to the Russian Grand Duchess Catherine Alexeyevna (the future Catherine the Great, Empress of Russia), from which a famous romance developed between the Polish aristocrat and the wife of the Russian heir-apparent.

 In 1739, Williams gave support for the establishment of the Foundling Hospital and served as one of its founding governors.
 Williams's father bought the Coldbrook Park estate near Abergavenny for him from his godfather's bequest.
 There he added a nine-bay, two-storey Georgian façade in 1746.